 - You are telling a story.
-What order will make the best sense to an audience? (who is not that familiar with the subject) - Avoid forward references - Motivate each step, tie it back to the story
+What order will make the best sense to the audience? - Avoid forward references - Motivate each step, tie it back to the overall outline - Remember that the audience is not as familiar with the material as you are!